Kick-Ass (film): Video game

 A video game based on the film was developed by Frozen Codebase.
 It was released through the App Store on 15 April 2010 for the iPhone and iPod Touch.

 The initial Apple platform release was reportedly an unfinished beta version and was withdrawn from circulation pending a relaunch of a finished version.
 The game was released on the PlayStation Network on 29 April 2010.
 Kick-Ass, Hit-Girl and Big Daddy are playable characters.
 The game features Facebook missions and integration.
 Both versions of the game received negative reviews.

-Sequel
+Sequels

+Kick-Ass 2

 Despite various setbacks and uncertainty as to whether the sequel would ever materialize, on 8 May 2012, it was reported that a sequel would be distributed by Universal Studios, and that Matthew Vaughn had chosen Jeff Wadlow, who also wrote the script, to direct the sequel.
-Aaron Johnson and Chloë Grace Moretz reprise their roles as Kick-Ass and Hit-Girl, respectively, and Christopher Mintz-Plasse returns as the main villain, going by the name of "The Motherfucker".
-The film was released on 14 August 2013 in the United Kingdom and on 16 August 2013 in the United States.
+Aaron Johnson and Chloë Grace Moretz reprise their roles as Kick-Ass and Hit-Girl, respectively, and Christopher Mintz-Plasse returns as the main villain, going by the name of "the Motherfucker".
+The film, titled Kick-Ass 2, was released on 14 August 2013 in the United Kingdom and on 16 August 2013 in the United States.

+Stuntnuts Does School Fight

+In January 2024, Matthew Vaughn announced that a third Kick-Ass film, titled Stuntnuts Does School Fight and directed by Damien Walters, had secretly been greenlit, cast, and had completed filming, set to release later that year.